 Your sump pump gets the water out of your crawlspace or basement and away from your house with a pipe.
 This plastic pipe is usually about one and a half inches in diameter, runs on the surface of the ground (or in a shallow buried trench), and removes the water onto the surface of your lawn, away from your home.
 The pipes extend far enough to ensure that the water will not reenter your space.

-LawnScapes are mainly installed to assist your gutters to ensure that they are not dumping water right next to your foundation.
-LawnScape is a product that prevents you from having ugly pipes and contraptions running across your lawn.
+YardWells are mainly installed to assist your gutters to ensure that they are not dumping water right next to your foundation.
+YardWell is a product that prevents you from having ugly pipes and contraptions running across your lawn.

-LawnScape allows you to bury your pipes from the gutter downspouts underground (away from your home's foundation).
-Instead of having ugly pipes sticking out in your yard, the pipes can be terminated on the surface with a durable, dark green colored water dispersion- this is called a LawnScape Outlet.
-The LawnScape has a cover that can unscrew to allow you to remove any debris that may collect inside of it.
-Discharge lines, IceGuards, and LawnScapes are extremely important installations in any waterproofing job.
+YardWell allows you to bury your pipes from the gutter downspouts underground (away from your home’s foundation).
+Instead of having ugly pipes sticking out in your yard, the pipes can be terminated on the surface with a durable, dark green colored water dispersion- this is called a YardWell Outlet.
+The YardWell has a cover that can unscrew to allow you to remove any debris that may collect inside of it.
+Discharge lines, FreezeGuards, and YardWells are extremely important installations in any waterproofing job.